About the Program

 Working to analyze state institutions and state-society dynamics across the political, economic, social, and security spheres.

 Over the last decade and a half, state fragility—and its implications for national and international security—has driven tectonic shifts in U.S. policy and military approaches.
 This focus on the security implications of fragile states led to a major reorganization of U.S. civilian and military agencies: the White House reorganized civilian and interagency processes to better anticipate and respond to state failure; the U.S. military placed stability operations for the first time on the same level as combat operations, reorienting military planning and training accordingly; and U.S. development efforts likewise defined an explicit strategy to address the challenges of fragile states.

-With increasing military deployments and aid investments in states affected by localized conflict, upheaval, and humanitarian crises, we have seen a convergence of policy interventions in fragile states.
-And yet, the complexity of ‘state fragility’ has not lent itself to easy analysis or response.
+With increasing military deployments and aid investments in states affected by localized conflict, upheaval, and humanitarian crises, there has been a convergence of policy interventions in fragile states.
+And yet, the complexity of state fragility has not lent itself to easy analysis or response.

 Led by State Fragility Initiative director Ashley Moran, the Center’s research initiative explores the causes, conditions, and consequences of state fragility.
 In particular, it explores how fragility is impacted by factors like political leadership, economic policies, social cohesion, violent non-state actors, and water and energy stress.
 In assessing potential responses, this research analyzes state institutions and state-society dynamics across the political, economic, social, and security spheres.